ZhaochengD/Course_Data_Acquisition/index.md

   Figure3.6 The connected circuit
 </p>

 Then we connected the circuit with our physical parking model.
 We linked the circuit with our physical parking model so that all the sensors are in the right places.
 In the following model.
-The circuit and Pi is hidden beneath the ground (see right figure) and all the actuators can access from the hole on the ground.
+The circuit and Pi is hidden beneath the ground see figure3.7 (right) and all the actuators can access from the hole on the ground.
 We left four empty parking space to do the test and each parking space is equipped with one LED light and one light sensor (green box).
 And the pillar near the entrance is equipped with one ultrasonic (red circle).

 <p align="center">
   <img src="./img/three_demesion.jpg" width="400">